Southwestern Eggrolls (Just Like Chili’s)

 southwest chicken eggrolls

-Fry or Bake the Eggrolls
+Step 5: Frying or Baking the Eggrolls

 If you have a deep fryer, you can pop these in the bubbling oil for about 4-5 minutes.
 Keep an eye on them and remove them when they are a nice golden brown color.